infinitnet/content-update-scheduler/readme.txt

 == Changelog ==

+= 2.3.2 =
+* fix: Implement locking and transaction-like mechanism in publish_post
+* fix: Use WordPress timezone for scheduling and publishing

 = 2.3.1 =
 * WordPress 6.6.1 fix/workaround: Implemented custom cron job to check and publish overdue scheduled posts